Anna Settle, MEd., LPCC, CCTP

 My therapeutic style focuses on having an open-mind, providing a non-judgmental experience and meeting my clients where they are in their current situation.
 I take an integrative approach in my interventions which are based on my client's needs.
 My intervention preferences are Cognitive Behavioral Therapy, Psychoeducation, Person-Centered Therapy, Rational Emotive Behavioral Therapy, Solution Focused Brief Therapy, Mindfulness and Group Therapy.
 I am skilled at working with adolescents, emerging adults, and those in middle adulthood.

 I expect to begin providing formal supervision in the next year and am currently developing my supervision approach.

 I am especially interested in serving Veteran's and those whose lives are touched by addiction issues.
 I have a research interest in suicide prevention which I plan to investigate as part of my doctoral program which I began in 2016.

 Group and Liaison Roles:

-I facilitate the following groups: GRIT, Success Not Excess, and Choices as well as others.
+I facilitate the following groups: GRIT, and Choices as well as others.
 I also Chair the Campus Drug and Alcohol Prevention Committee.